shruthi2574/-Country-Info-Finder-with-Border-Comparison/README.md

 2. Create a new notebook.

 3. Paste the code into a code cell and run it.

+4. Run the notebook and follow the prompt

 ## 💡 Example Output